Connect with others who understand.

 Uncontrolled diabetes can cause frequent infections, including mouth infections.
 Any dentist will tell you that sugar is bad for your oral health.
 Bacteria feed on sugar and can build up on your teeth and gums to cause gum disease and cavities.

-When you have uncontrolled diabetes, your saliva naturally has lots of sugar in it.
-Combined with the fact that high blood sugar weakens the white blood cells that fight infections, this makes you prone to frequent and long-lasting mouth infections.
-While infections in the mouth are more likely to cause dry mouth than to cause excess saliva production, dry mouth can cause trouble swallowing.
-When you have trouble swallowing, you might drool a little at night.
+When you have uncontrolled diabetes, your saliva may have higher levels of sugar.
+Combined with the fact that high blood sugar weakens the white blood cells that fight infections, this makes you prone to frequent and long-lasting mouth infections, which can lead to trouble swallowing.
+When you have difficulty swallowing, you might have trouble getting rid of the saliva your mouth produces and drool a little at night.
+You may also drool if your body produces extra saliva to compensate for your dry mouth.

 A DiabetesTeam member asked, “Is having dry mouth at nighttime a symptom of type 2 diabetes?”
 Another member described their experience with dry mouth and drooling: “I have the opposite problem — too much saliva, but my mouth still feels dry.”